-Before you setup your fibre cabling connection, you must:
+Before you set up your fibre cabling connection, you must:

 - a.
 Create a configuration plan.
 In addition to cabling topologies and the list of networking components, you must also include the firmware and software maintenance details. - b.
-Confirm that your fibre channel cable's loop measures 6in or longer. - c.
+Confirm that your fibre-channel cable's loop measures 6 inches or longer. - c.
 Ensure proper airflow and keep the cables away from ventilation outlets.

-To connect devices using fibre cable:
+To connect devices using fibre cabling: